 Belief in mythology became the norm, creating a monopoly on the cultural narrative.
 It’s a mass hallucination through indoctrination.
 However, it is such a part of the culture and is done in such a persuasive manner that many people don’t see it.
 They believe their myths are fact.
 Those who are a part of this indoctrination are themselves victims of groupthink manipulation.
 So, they pass along the mythology, believing it is factual.
 That is because the best liars are those who believe what they are saying is the truth.

-Religion uses several effective tools to maintain the wall between the origins of their mythology and their customers.
+Religion maintains a wall between the origins of their mythology and their customers.

 Colorful Tools of Communication

 For example, the operation of a computer presents an interesting analogy to the working of the brain.
-So, the analogy goes something like this.
+It goes something like this.
 Computers work just like our brain does.
-This becomes an image or word-picture making the analogy easy to remember.
+This becomes an image or word-picture making the concept easier to remember.

 But, analogies are not factual.
-An analogy is an attempt to convey a concept or idea through a metaphorical word in place of something else.
+We use analogies to convey a concept or idea through a metaphorical word in place of something else.
 For example: “Her eyes were like glistening jewels”.
 This makes it ripe for confusing myths with facts.

 A word-picture is the landscape that houses analogies, metaphors, and similes.
-The word-picture becomes a powerful theme that links different aspects of a story.
+The word-picture becomes a powerful theme that links unique aspects of a story.
 The word-picture is the major theme of many ancient traditions.
-The life stories of Buddha, Mohamed and Jesus are major word-picture themes.
+The life stories of Buddha, Mohamed, and Jesus are major word-picture themes.
 So, it’s the perfect vehicle for programming the cultural narrative.